micdoodle8/Galacticraft/CONTRIBUTING.md

 Pull Requests
 =============
-Galacticraft is an open source project and Pull Requests from any competent coder are extremely welcome - we could use the help.
+Galacticraft is an open source project and Pull Requests from any competent coder are extremely welcome - we could use the help!

 Pull Requests meeting the following guidelines can be automatically merged: